tamarin-prover/tamarin-prover/etc/docker/build-instructions.md

-# Build and Run
+# Pull and Run (and Build)

-Thse instructions define how to build a Docker from this repository.
+These instructions define how to run the docker image.

 ## Install docker: